rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Resource Manager allows one Oracle process per CPU to run at a given time.
 All other processes wait on an internal Resource Manager run queue, under the wait event "resmgr:cpu quantum".
 Resource Manager allows an Oracle process to run for a small quantum of time (100 milliseconds).
 At the end of this quantum or when the Oracle process starts a wait (e.g. for a lock or I/O), Resource Manager selects a new Oracle process to run.
 Resource Manager uses a round-robin algorithm , and has priority Queues to choose between all runnable processes.

-Setup Instance Caging, by enabling Resource Manager and set CPU\_COUNT at the PDB level.
+Setup Instance Caging, by enabling Resource Manager and setting CPU\_COUNT at the PDB level.
+1. Show the CPU parameters at the CDB level
 ````
 <copy>connect / as SYSDBA
 show parameter CPU_COUNT